briantaylorjr/briantaylorjr/README.md

-- 👋 Hi, I’m @briantaylorjr
+- 👋 Hi, I’m @briantaylor
 - 👀 I’m interested in ... learning/creating
-- 🌱 I’m currently learning ... cs50
+- 🌱 I’m currently learning front-end web development

 <!---
 briantaylorjr/briantaylorjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.